Serving all people by providing personalized health and wellness through exemplary care, education and research.

-While a person is recovering from meningitis, other therapies may be initiated to improve healing and comfort, and provide relief from symptoms.
+While recovering from meningitis, other therapies may be used to improve healing and comfort, and provide relief from symptoms.
 These may include:

 Supplemental oxygen or mechanical ventilation (respirator) may be needed if you become very ill and have trouble breathing.

 Several vaccines are currently available to prevent types of bacterial meningitis.
 These vaccines are recommended for infants and children.
 Two doses at ages 11 through 18 are also recommended.